olaf-ys/Online-Shoppers-Purchasing-Intention/README.md

 # Online-Shoppers-Purchasing-Intention
 -- Yuanshan Zhang, Simiao Ye, Mengxin Zhao, Jiayun Liu

 In this project, we applied a variety of ML classifiers to a binary classification problem - predicting whether a customer will purchase or not based on his/her page viewing data collected during an online shopping session.
-Models we used include: Logistic Regression, Random Forest, SVM, XG Boost, and MLP, and our goal is to pick the model with highest ROC_AUC (Receiver Operating Characteristic_Area Under Curve) score (i.e. the model that can best distinguishes bewteen the positive class and the negative class)
+Models we used include: Logistic Regression, Random Forest, SVM, XG Boost, and MLP, and our goal is to recommend the model with the best ability to distinguish between the positive and negative classes to minimize the cost of FP (False Postives).
+Therefore, we used ROC_AUC (Receiver Operating Characteristic_Area Under Curve) score as our evaluation metric.

 ## What I did
 **1. EDA**\